Zhorander/jasmine-lang/Readme.md

 ### Other Features

-While the other mentioned aspects of the language are simple, and generally easy to reason about the resulting assembly -- an important consideration for its intended targets -- there are other lanugage features that would be nice to have, such as higher order function, traits, and polymorphism.
+While the other mentioned aspects of the language are simple, and generally easy to reason about the resulting assembly -- an important consideration for its intended targets -- there are other lanugage features that would be nice to have, such as higher order functions, traits, and polymorphism.

 #### Higher Order Functions

-Higher order functions may be easy to reason about W.R.T assembly output, and even a parametricly polymorphic function.
+Higher order functions may be easy to reason about W.R.T. assembly output, and even a parametricly polymorphic function.
 However, the code size may increase unreasonably so for a smaller target system, such as the Atari.

 #### Sum Types